Local Movement: Rising

 The Current | 12/30/23

 “Savannah has the opportunity to lead our coast in resilient regional planning and sustainable development.
-Thanks to rising community members, we’re starting to see this happen.”
+Community members are leading the way.”

-Contact Jen for more information about our work in Chatham County.
+Contact Jeff Beauvais, North Coast Advocate, for more information about our work in Chatham County.